-Join Dan Gookin for an in-depth discussion in this video Making multiple decisions with switch-case, part of Up and Running with C.
+Join Dan Gookin for an in-depth discussion in this video Making multiple decisions with switch-case, part of Learning C (2014).

 - The C Language let's you handle complex decisions…by stacking a bunch of if/else conditions.…Sometimes that structure can get a bit unwieldy.…As an alternative, you can employ the switch case structure…which is yet another decision making tool in the C Language.…In this movie, I introduce the switch case structure.…You'll see how it's constructed,…how it can handle multiple decisions,…plus I'll demonstrate a few tricks.…The bulk of this code is a switch case structure.…